awto/mixfix-clj/README.md

 simply compared by `clojure.core/name`.
 But their support is planned for some next version.
 This will be another level of operations scoping.

+## TODO:

+ * bindings (now only clojure subforms such as let, or fn will be considered)
+ * better diagnostics

 ## License

 Copyright © 2015 Vitaliy Akimov